Asynchronous Approximation of a Single Component of the Solution to a Linear System: Asynchronous Updates

 \subsection{Coordinate Update Rule}

 In the asynchronous implementation, we are given more flexibility to choose the order in which the coordinates are updated.
-We could update in the same order as the synchronous implementation, in which we round robin update coordinates according to a breadth first traversal over the graph, i.e., updating first all coordinates in $N_i(1)$, followed by $N_i(2)$.
+We could update in the same order as the synchronous implementation, in which we round robin update coordinates according to a breadth first traversal over the graph (yet allowing for loops and repeated visits to vertices), i.e., updating first all coordinates in $N_i(1)$, followed by $N_i(2)$.
 Similarly we can iterate round robin updates for all coordinates with nonzero residual vector values.
 This can be coordinated by designating one processor as the ``master'', whose job is to add tasks to the the task queue.

-In settings where we would like to elimination coordination between tasks from a master processr, we can use randomization to generate the tasks or coordinate update order.
+In settings where we would like to elimination coordination between tasks from a master processor, we can use randomization to generate the tasks or coordinate update order.
 To approximate the round robin procedure, we could probabilistically choose the next update coordinate by sampling uniformly randomly from all coordinates with nonzero residual values, which we term the `uniform censored sampling' procedure.
 As each processor finishes a task, it can generate the next task by sampling a new update coordinate.
 This can be facilitated by storing the value of $\|r\|_0$ as well as a list of coordinates with nonzero valued residuals, and the update tasks can easily be modified to maintain the value of $\|r\|_0$ and list of relevant coordinates.

 As our algorithm is derived from residual based updates, and the estimation error is given by $r^T x$, this suggests that we may make more progress if we focus on updating coordinates with large residual values.
 For example, we can choose to always update the coordinate with the largest residual value.
 This can be implemented by maintaining a priority queue with the residual values.
 We could also sample a coordinate probabilistically proportional to some function of the residual, e.g., proportional to $|r_u|$, or $r_u^2$.
 This may be more difficult to implement without iterating through the residual vector to generate each sample, though it is still possible to implement in our distributed computation model with a larger number of DFS accesses.